doe300/VC4CL/doc/Images.md

 (Broadcom specification, pages 105+)

 Micro-tiles are stored in "normal" raster order within the sub-tiles (4 x 4 micro-tiles per sub-tile), resulting in the same addressing offsets as the example for within a micro-tile with 32-bits pixels.
 Sub-tiles are stored in circular order within a 4k tiles.
 The addressing offset depends on the row of the 4k tile.
-For even rows they are ordered bottom-left, up-left, up-right to bottom-right.
-For odd rows up-right, bottom-right, bottom-left, up-left:
+For even rows they are ordered bottom-left, top-left, top-right to bottom-right.
+For odd rows top-right, bottom-right, bottom-left, top-left:

 | even | row |
 |------|-----|